Tres parodias: Shelley, Thomas, Twain.

 when I was seven.

-Me, that have lived four hundred and fifty six weekends
+Me, who has lived four hundred and fifty-six weekends

 without throwing up once.

-and when the nurses left the room, lighted a ciggy.
+and when the nurses left the room, lit a ciggy.